challenger-platform/challenger-widget/README.md

-# Challenger static widget example
+# Challenger custom widget example
 This example shows how to implement Challenger widget on the client side.
-The widget could be built to display user data in a mobile app natively rather than using WebView.
+The widget could be built to display user data in a mobile app natively instead of a WebView.
+It also helps to fetch and process user data in other environments (for example back-end systems) where it is impossible or inconvenient to display a Challenger generated widget HTML.
 For this purpose the Challenger API is used to request raw user data from the server.

 ## Important!
 All the logic and the design of the widget is provided here for testing and workflow demonstration purposes. **Production ready design and layout is implemented according business demands**.